mjaschen/phpgeo/docs/500_Transformations_and_Processing/510_Simplifying_a_Polyline_or_Polygon.md

-# Simplifying a polyline
+# Simplifying a polyline/polygon

 [TOC]

-Polylines can be simplified to save storage space or bandwidth.
+Polylines and polygons can be simplified to save storage space or bandwidth.

-_phpgeo_ provides two implementations for simplifying a polyline.
+_phpgeo_ provides two implementations for simplifying polyline/polygons.

 The first implementation uses the [_Ramer–Douglas–Peucker algorithm_](https://en.wikipedia.org/wiki/Ramer–Douglas–Peucker_algorithm)
 (also known as _Douglas-Peucker algorithm_).
-The other implementation examines the bearings of the polyline segments and removes a segment when its bearing angle is similar to the bearing angle of its predecessor segment.
+The other implementation examines the bearings of the segments and removes a segment when its bearing angle is similar to the bearing angle of its predecessor segment.
 I named it the _Delta-Bearing algorithm_.